- Latest

 Meanwhile, exhausted and traumatised rescuers are still sifting through the mud and wreckage of towns devastated by the earthquake and tsunami.

-The National Police Agency said on Wednesday night that the official death toll has risen to 9,523.
+Police believe the final death toll from the earthquake and tsunami may be more than 18,000 The National Police Agency said on Wednesday night that the official death toll has risen to 9,523.
 Another 16,094 people are listed as missing.

 Most of the deaths - 5,700 - have been reported in the prefecture of Miyagi.
 Iwate prefecture has found 3,000 bodies, and Fukushima 776.